11 Tested Ways to Speed Up your WooCommerce Store

 • No reliance on background music

 • Self-explanatory.
-The model is demonstrating the video without talking
+The model demonstrates the video without talking

 71% of customers prefer videos over other types of content.